rschererstm/fragility_chess/README.md

 3. **Fragility** – The total *fragility score* of the position.
 Higher means more crucial pieces (with high betweenness centrality) are under attack.
 4. **Eval** – The engine evaluation from PGN comments, if any.
 Can be a float (e.g., `+0.50`) or a mate notation (e.g., `#3`).
 If not found, it shows `None`.
 5. **TopAttackedPiece** – The single attacked piece with the highest betweenness centrality, displayed as `X@sq`, where `X` is the piece symbol, and `sq` is the board square. `-` if no piece is attacked.
-6. **CumulativeEval** – A running sum of the numeric evals (ignoring mate notation).
-For instance, if the engine eval was +0.50 and then +0.60, the cumulative is +1.10.

 ---

 ## References